onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

 don't assume familiarity ("if you know you know") - videos shouldn't assume that viewers are aware of the whole project

-the 3 Cs of YT visuals: Content, Clarity, Continuity
+the 5 Cs of YT visuals: Content, Clarity, Continuity, Composition, Contrast

-capturing attention: novelty, contrast, movement, personal relevance & expectations answer the following questions:
+capturing attention: novelty, contrast, movement, personal relevance & expectations hero's journey - answer the following questions:
     - who is the character?
     - what do they want?
     - why can't they get what they want?